Nonprofit Success Stories

 Washington Parks & People transforms parks across underserved neighborhoods in D.C. into safe community spaces.

-When the organization was approached about four vacant lots in Columbia Heights, the CED Project matched Washington Parks & People with Goulston & Storrs to help acquire the properties.
-The lots are now the permanent home to 25 organic gardens, an orchard, greenhouse, butterfly garden, berry patch, and learning spaces used by local groups
+When the organization was approached about four vacant lots in Columbia Heights, the Nonprofit Legal Assistance Program matched Washington Parks & People with Goulston & Storrs to help acquire the properties.
+The lots are now the permanent home to 25 organic gardens, an orchard, greenhouse, butterfly garden, berry patch, and learning spaces used by local groups.